Where do you get all of your books?

 TBR list stands for “to be read” and many people that discuss books a lot refer to this list as the books they are hoping to read.

 How do you read so much?

 I get my audio books through my Audible membership and also on the Libby app.
-Our local library also have a great collective of audio books but I no longer have a car that has a CD player…but I did previously listen to a lot of audio books that way.
+Our local library also has a great collective of audio books but I no longer have a car that has a CD player…but I did previously listen to a lot of audiobooks that way.